Swoot1/ria2015/blog/2015-11-03-presentation.markdown

 I'm looking forward to learning functional programming.

 ##My JavaScript today
 I see it as good/very good.
 Everything's solveable and for the rest there's Google and StackOverflow.
-Maybe I've forgotten some of the vanilla JS while using frameworks such as BackbonJS and AngularJS but most of it's up there somewhere in my head.
+Maybe I've forgotten some of the vanilla JS while using frameworks such as BackboneJS and AngularJS but most of it's up there somewhere in my head.

 ##Editor
 PHPStorm for PHP, Netbeans or Eclipse for Java.
 JavaScript in the same editor that I'm writing the backend language for the current project.
 Sublime Text for "quick things".